Saturday, October 31, 2020

 The purpose of reading these stories is to learn from them.

-Faced with a similar situation, when we receive advice from the youth or our children, or our subordinates - instead of feeling hurt and disrespected - instead of getting angry, we should listen to them calmly and ponder upon their thoughts seriously.
-Do not make it a pride issue.
+Faced with a similar situation, when we receive advice from the youth, or our children, or our subordinates, instead of feeling hurt and disrespected, instead of getting angry, we should listen to them calmly and ponder upon their thoughts seriously.
+Do not make it a matter of pride.
 Talk to them with an open mind, and if they are right, then accept it graciously and happily.

 ‘Rajan Sachdeva’